-I had earlier reviewed Siddharth Tripathi’s book The Virgins and here is he taling about the same,
+I had earlier reviewed Siddharth Tripathi’s book The Virgins and here is he talking about the same.

 What is your relationship with Varanasi, a city that is as much a part of your story as other characters?

-Banaras is an eclectic mix of myth, legend, history and religion; and to add to that is the sheer diversity of its inhabitants — the city accepts, without any prejudice, anyone who wishes to call it home.
-As a teenager I was surrounded by very interesting, colourful people and I was witness to funny, often bizarre events.
-I left the city in the late 1990s but the city, its people and their stories never left me.
+Banaras is an eclectic mix of myth, legend, history, and religion.
+And to add to that is the sheer diversity of its inhabitants.
+The city accepts, without any prejudice, anyone who wishes to call it home.
+As a teenager, I was surrounded by very interesting, colorful people.
+I was witness to funny, often bizarre events.
+I left the city in the late 1990s.
+But the city, its people and their stories never left me.

 Could this story be based in any other city?

-At one level, it is a small town story and it can happy anywhere.
-However, many of the characters are unique to the city, for e.g., Manglu and Paglu Bhaiyya who spend their evenings at the Ghats or Diane (the tourist) who’s here to seek a spiritual life.
+At one level, it is a small town story and it can happen anywhere.
+However, many of the characters are unique to the city.
+For e.g., Manglu and Paglu Bhaiyya who spend their evenings at the Ghats or Diane (the tourist) who’s here to seek a spiritual life.

 Where is the source of those rustic teenager characters in your story?

 The novel is an attempt to capture all the different people I knew while growing up into ten-fifteen people who could inhabit the book.
 A story has its limitations – it has to create a microcosm to be coherent and readable.